C-65

 Investigations.

 Bill C-65 amended the Canada Labour Code to mandate independent workplace harassment and violence investigations for federally regulated employers.
-Roots Investigation Services is one of Calgary's few certified C-65 investigators with real-world federal experience.
+With over 10 years of experience in this area, Roots Investigation Services provides compliant, legally defensible investigations.

 What Is Bill C-65